keqiongpan/rhodecode-enterprise-ce/docs/api/methods/pull-request-methods.rst

    :type extra_recipients: Optional(list)
    :param userid: Comment on the pull request as this user
    :type userid: Optional(str or int)
+   :param send_email: Define if this comment should also send email notification
+   :type send_email: Optional(bool)

    Example output: